Regenstrief Institute, Partners in Health

 – Person attributes: The attributes of a person can be extended to meet local needs

-Basic infrastructure requirements to implement OpenMRS include reliable power source, connectivity to the Internet and/or a local area network (for implementations with multiple locations), computers, virus protection, basic computer maintenance, and a server.
+Basic infrastructure requirements to implement OpenMRS include a reliable power source, connectivity to the Internet and/or a local area network (for implementations with multiple locations), computers, virus protection, basic computer maintenance, and a server.
 The storage space required depends on the size of the project, but most installations require a minimum of 2GB RAM and 250GB hard disk.

 OpenMRS University holds an online “office hours” session every week to teach developers and implementers about OpenMRS and answer questions.
 Support materials for developers and implementers are available on the OpenMRS Wiki page.
 OpenMRS also hosts a discussion forum, OpenMRS Talk, as a channel for communication and support.